camunda/camunda-docs-manual/content/update/minor/74-to-75/jboss.md

 ## Correlation Handler

 A new method has been added to the interface of a {{< javadocref page="?org/camunda/bpm/engine/impl/runtime/CorrelationHandler.html" text="Correlation Handler" >}}.
 The new method `correlateStartMessage()` allows to explicitly trigger a message start event of a process definition.
 If the default implementation is replaced by a custom one then it has to be adjusted.

+## Job Handler

+The interface of a {{< javadocref page="?org/camunda/bpm/engine/impl/jobexecutor/JobHandler.html" text="Job Handler" >}} has changed to support multi-tenancy and separate the parsing of the configuration.

 # 5. Upgrade Camunda Web Applications